PyO3/pyo3/guide/src/features.md

 By default, only the `macros` feature is enabled.

-## Features for extension module authors
+## Features for native module authors

-### `extension-module`
+### `native-module`

-This feature is required when building a Python extension module using PyO3.
+This feature is required when building a Python native module using PyO3.

 It tells PyO3's build script to skip linking against `libpython.so` on Unix platforms, where this must not be done.